t5avish/WebFinalProject/README.md

 **Tailwind CSS** - framework that provides low-level utility classes to help style web applications.
 It allows for highly customizable designs without the need to write custom CSS, making it easy to build responsive and consistent interfaces.

+**Chart.js** - library for creating interactive and visually appealing charts and graphs on web pages.

 ### **Backend**:

 **Next.js** - framework that enables server-side rendering and static site generation.
 It offers features like automatic routing and API routes.